JonathanCoe/bitmessage-pow-tester/README.md

 An app for testing the performance of Android devices with Bitmessage's proof of work calculations.

-This is a modified version of the "POWTester" app written by Sebastian Schmidt, and is released with his permission.
+This is a modified version of the "POWTester" app written by Sebastian Schmidt [(ISibboI)] (https://github.com/isibboi), and is released with his permission.

 ![Alt text](screenshots/POWTesterScreenshot001.png)
 ![Alt text](screenshots/POWTesterScreenshot002.png)